Tech stocks tumble as UK's FTSE slides

 By Tricia Wright

-LONDON, April 11 (Reuters) - Technology stocks tumbled on Friday as Britain’s benchmark equity index fell alongside global markets, opening it up to its biggest weekly loss in around a month.
+LONDON, April 11 (Reuters) - Technology stocks tumbled on Friday as Britain’s benchmark equity index fell alongside global markets, leaving it vulnerable to its biggest weekly loss in around a month.

-Financial services and investment management group Hargreaves Lansdown topped the declining stocks on the FTSE 100, off 6.1 percent.
-Traders said the shares fell after Morgan Stanley cut its price target for the stock.
+Financial services and investment management group Hargreaves Lansdown topped the FTSE 100 fallers’ list, off 5.4 percent, with traders citing a price target cut on the stock from Morgan Stanley.

-The investment bank cut the target price to 1,495 pence from 1,670 pence - still above current levels of around 1,243 pence - and said in a note that pressure on pricing and weaker net interest income will weigh on Hargreaves Lansdown’s earnings over the coming year.
+The investment bank, which slashed its target price to 1,495 pence from 1,670 pence - albeit still above current levels of around 1,252 pence - said in a note that pressure on pricing and weaker net interest income will weigh on Hargreaves Lansdown’s earnings over the coming year.

-Technology companies ARM and Sage were among the worst-performing stocks on the FTSE.
-Their declines came after a 3.1 percent slump overnight on the United States’ technology-dominated Nasdaq index.
+Technology companies ARM and Sage were among the worst-performing stocks on the FTSE, suffering in the wake of a 3.1 percent slump overnight on the United States’ technology-dominated Nasdaq index.

-ARM, whose chip designs feature in most smartphones, fell 5 percent to 953.5 pence in relatively brisk trading.
-Software developer Sage declined 2.4 percent.
+ARM, whose chip designs feature in most smartphones, fell 4.5 percent to 958.5 pence in relatively brisk trading volume, while software developer Sage declined 2.3 percent.

 “I would leave ARM well alone for now.
 I’d be happy to see it drift down to 930 or 910 pence before phasing back into the stock,” said Beaufort Securities sales trader Basil Petrides.

+The FTSE is down by almost 3 percent this year, having retreated from a peak of 6,867.42 hit in late January.

-Frothy valuations are keeping investors from putting more money to work in equities.
-The FTSE 100 is trading on a 12-month forward price/earnings ratio of 13.2 times, against its five-year average of 11 times, Thomson Reuters Datastream shows.
+Frothy valuations are curbing investor interest in putting more money to work in equities.
+The FTSE 100 trades on a 12-month forward price/earnings ratio of 13.2 times, against its five-year average of 11 times, Thomson Reuters Datastream shows.

-Also acting as a deterrent, analysts have been steadily lowering profit forecasts for UK companies since the start of 2014, data from Thomson Reuters Datastream shows, a signal of potential tough times ahead for the index.
+Also acting as a deterrent, analysts have been steadily lowering profit forecasts for UK companies since the start of 2014, data from Thomson Reuters Datastream shows, a signal of potential tough times ahead for Britain’s top equity index.

-“We do think the markets are vulnerable here,” said Ian Richards, global head of equities strategy at Exane BNP Paribas.
-“From a micro perspective, we’re on valuations above normalised levels (and) there’s an earnings backdrop which is characterised by downgrades.”
+“We do think the markets are vulnerable here,” Ian Richards, global head of equities strategy at Exane BNP Paribas, said.

+“From a micro perspective we’re on valuations above normalised levels (and) there’s an earnings backdrop which is characterised by downgrades,” he said.

 Revised earnings per share estimates for UK companies over a rolling three-month period have worsened since late January.
 The average estimate has fallen 7 percent in the past three months, compared with a 3.2 percent drop in the three months to late January, according to Datastream.

-Analysts said the revisions reflected the exposure of many FTSE 100 companies to emerging markets.
-The relative strength of sterling against the euro also cut into UK corporate profits.
+Analysts said the revisions reflected many FTSE 100 companies’ big exposure to problems in emerging markets, while the relative strength of sterling against the euro was also impacting UK corporate profits.

-Supermarkets outperformed the broader market as investors bought back into the badly beaten down stocks.

-“These supermarkets are probably defensive now ... they’ve already had their bear market and that’s where the money seems to be going,” said Manoj Ladwa, head of trading at TJM Partners.
+The index’s fall on Friday also pushed the FTSE below its 200-day moving average level, which is often interpreted by technical traders as a sign of further weakness to come in the near term.

+Adrian Slack, technical strategist at London-based firm APS Alpha, said the FTSE could fall to the 6,393 point level if it broke below 6,540, which roughly marked the start of a slight rebound for the FTSE in late March.